GalvanicGames/unity-pooler/README.md

 **Cap Amount** - The cap count size.

 **Reuse Message Type** - When a GameObject is reused due to hitting the cap.
 What kind, if any, message should be sent.
 Possible options are none, EnableDisable (reused GameObject will receive OnDisable message followed by OnEnable), or a the message OnPooledObjReused (which will be invoked on every active MonoBehaviour on the GameObject and its children).

+**Desired Population** - This is informational only.
+The pool does not use this value but allows the desired number to be associated with the object.
+Call PoolableGameObject.PopulateToDesired() to populate the pool to this value.

 ### Populating ###